jeffreypoland/jquery-curtail/README.md

 #jQuery Curtail

-##Overview
-jQuery Curtail truncates extended text or div content.
-A link will be appended inplace of the truncated content that will act as a show/hide toggle.
+jQuery Curtail truncates extended text or div content and appends a toggle link in its place to allow a user to reveal or hide the truncated content.

 ##Options